empa-scientific-it/openbis/docs/user-documentation/general-users/data-upload.md

     Shift + . (period)**.
 5. The file you saved before has an extension, that needs to be removed.
-If the extension is not shown in your Finder, go to Finder &gt; Preferences menu, select the Advanced tab, and check the “Show all filename extensions” box.
+If the extension is not shown in your Finder, go to Finder
+    > Preferences menu, select the Advanced tab, and check the “Show all filename extensions” box.
 6. Remove the extension from the file.